 Some business owners see haggling as a sign of disrespect.
 If you get offended and defensive when somebody asks for a discount, it’s time to change your thinking.
 Consider this: If you could pay your vendors less for the goods or services you purchase, would you?
 You’ve probably “negotiated” terms with vendors already.
 Paying the least amount possible is good business.

 Instead of open-ended haggling, price match instead.
 Tell a customer that if they find a lower price somewhere else, bring it to you and you’ll match it.
-Extend that by giving the customer a certain amount of time—maybe 90 days—to find a lower price after the sale that you will match.
+Extend that by giving the customer a certain amount of time — maybe 90 days — to find a lower price after the sale that you will match.

 But there’s a disadvantage to such a policy.
 Allowing the customer to leave the store to price match gives them little reason to return.
 Either offer to go 5% or 10% lower than the lowest advertised price they find or pull up prices online while they’re at your store.
-You don’t need to openly advertise your price matching policy either.
+You don’t need to openly advertise your price matching policy, either.

 Anybody in the retail business knows that adding accessories to the deal increases the overall margin of the package.
-Offer a larger discount on the main item if they purchase certain higher-margin accessories.
+Offer a larger discount on the main item if they buy certain higher-margin accessories.
 You might end up getting much of that discount back from the other products.

-The customer might be focused on price but you know that there’s more to talk about than dollars and cents, especially if it’s on a larger ticket item or one that has other elements like setup and delivery.
+The customer might be focused on price, but you know that there’s more to talk about than dollars and cents, especially if it’s on a larger ticket item or one that has other elements like setup and delivery.

 RELATED: The Best Way to Avoid Discounting